 The Wellbeing Team and home homes adults endeavor to equip the housemates with the necessary skills to thrive as adults in the community.
-Homes adults in the home assist the housemates to develop communication skills at the right level depending on the housemate's needs so they are able to build positive relationships with adults and peers.
+Adults in the home assist the housemates to develop communication skills at the right level depending on the young person's needs so they are able to build positive relationships with adults and peers.

-Our homes are places where housemates can begin to feel safe and secure.
+Our homes are placed where housemates can begin to feel safe and secure.
 This is achieved through a focus on providing predictability, routine, visual, Information, keeping your word, spending time together, turning up, emotional boundaries (Professional, Personal and Private), reflection, cooking/cleaning, role modeling and a common Interest to demonstrating relatability

-Furthermore, adults are committed to developing the housemates' understanding and adherence to clear boundaries, consequences and rewards and restorative justice.
+Furthermore, the home's adults are committed to developing the young people's understanding and adherence to clear boundaries, consequences and rewards and restorative justice.